 There is a cohort on campus, however, who is not appreciative of our staff, and this cohort has failed miserably in not only recognizing their value to the community but also in recognizing their value as human beings.
 That cohort is our administration.

 To be clear, the most recent initiative consists of firing these departmental staff members and offering them the opportunity to apply for a centralized role in CAHSS.
-Twenty-one of these staff members are being laid off, with three of them being told that they will not be able to apply for these new roles.
-That leaves 18 community members who are having to fight each other for one of the 15 job openings.
-These positions are also open to outside applicants, meaning that there is no guarantee that these 15 jobs will go to those who have been laid off.
+Eighteen of these staff members are being laid off, with three of them being told that they will not be able to apply for these new roles.
+These 15 new positions are also open to outside applicants, meaning that there is no guarantee that these 15 jobs will go to those who have been laid off.

 All of this is taking place because, allegedly, we are experiencing a budgetary crisis.
 Our school is currently running a deficit, and as a result, admin has cut funding for an array of student services such as the food pantry, the innovation labs and DU EMS.
 These staff firings are a new addition to this trend, and one of the more abhorrent actions they have taken, especially when taking into account a statement that Chancellor Jeremy Haefner made at a budget town hall on Tuesday, the day before the staff layoffs were made public.